embl-cba/imagej-courses/practicals/automated-local-background-subtraction-for-intensity-quantifications.md

 This practical discusses how to automate the local background subtraction in the practical on [intensity-quantification](https://github.com/tischi/imagej-courses/blob/master/practicals/intensity-quantification.md#image-intensity-measurements-).

 The content of this practial is basically the same as [here](https://github.com/tischi/imagej-courses/blob/master/practicals/workflow-2d-intracellular-spot-detection.md#local-background-subtraction-), but with different images.
-Although similar, the simplicity of the input data in this practical allows to examine see the pros and cons of the different methods quite well.
+Although similar, the synthetic input data in this practical allows to examine the pros and cons of the different methods in a more controlled way.

 Automated local background subtraction is important for